-For the reception of MinDig TV and MinDig TV Extra services the following devices are needed: a broadband rooftop or indoor antenna enabling the reception of the UHF frequency band and channels 21-69, a DVB-T MPEG-4 decoder (set-top-box) along with a television or an integrated television set with built-in DVB-T MPEG-4 tuner.
-So as to receive the MinDig TV Extra pay-tv service, a Conax-card is needed in addition as well as a CA-module in case of an integrated television set equipped with a DVB-T MPEG-4 tuner.
+For the reception of MinDig TV services the following devices are needed: a broadband rooftop or indoor antenna enabling the reception of the UHF frequency band and channels 21-69, a DVB-T MPEG-4 decoder (set-top-box) along with a television or an integrated television set with built-in DVB-T MPEG-4 tuner.
+From 6 September 2020, the channels of the MinDig TV Extra service will be available in DVB-T2 transmission mode with HEVC encoding.
+A suitable decoder (DVB-T2 + HEVC) is required to use the subscription service.
+More information: www.mindigtv.hu/mindigtvextra

 Technical parameters of services offered on DVB-T platform

 Protective interval: GI 1/4

 Coverage map - open